 - Tread Separation

-There are three types of defects that typically will be the focus of a defective product claim, which include the following:
+Three types of defects typically will be the focus of a defective product claim, which include the following:

-- Design Defects: This type of defect involves problems or flaws that are present in every unit of the product even when it complies meticulously with manufacturer specifications.
+- Design Defects: This type of defect involves problems or flaws present in every unit of the product, even when it complies meticulously with manufacturer specifications.
 In other words, the defect is inherent in the product even when the manufacturing process is without mishap or incident.

-- Failure to Warn: This type of issue usually involves misleading advertising, inadequate instructions/packaging, or other failures to warn of particular risks of harm when the product is used as intended or misused in a way that is reasonably foreseeable.
+- Failure to Warn: This type of issue usually involves misleading advertising, inadequate instructions/packaging, or other failures to warn of particular risks of harm when the product is used as intended or misused in a reasonably foreseeable way.

 Some common types of tire defect issues include the following:

 - Bead Failures: When bead wire is not of sufficient strength, the tire can explode when filled with too much air.
-Used tires or tires in services for a prolonged period can be overfilled even when filled in accordance within the manufacturer’s safety margins.
+Used tires or tires in services for a prolonged period can be overfilled even when filled by the manufacturer’s safety margins.